Gijsreyn/bicep-ext-databricks/docs/resources/unitystoragecredential.md

 ## Notes

-When working with the 'UnityStorageCredential' resource, ensure you have the extension imported in your Bicep file:
+When working with the `UnityStorageCredential` resource, ensure you have the extension imported in your Bicep file:

 ```bicep
 // main.bicep